How to use design thinking to improve employee retention

 Grappling with this problem costs organizations time and money.
 Recruitment processes are long and expensive, and businesses often then struggle to deliver the conditions that result in high engagement and, ultimately, retention.

 So, what can businesses do to retain great staff?
+What should their employee retention strategies include?
 In this blog, we’ll share how leaders can use some of the innovative methods most often deployed to create new products and services, to design an employee experience your people will really value.

 Why does the employee experience matter?